hashicorp/vault-guides/operations/rotate-linux-windows-passwords/README.md

 ```

 ### Step 4: Rotate the root password
 Run these commands on the linuxdemo instance.
 Use the Vault token you created in Step 2.
+You do not need to install Vault on this Linux instance.
+The update script uses the built-in `curl` command to securely save the credentials in Vault.
 ```
 sudo /bin/su - root
 cd /tmp